TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### HighResolutionTextures

 Set if high resoltuion textures are used.
-Not all themes support this. ``Auto`` makes high resolution happen if the window's height is greather than 480 pixels.
+Not all themes support this. ``Auto`` makes high resolution happen if the window's height is greater than 480 pixels.
 Unused by the engine as a whole, but still has an enum for it.

 Possible values are ``Auto``, ``Force Off``, and ``Force On``.